avighnac/oi-checklist/README.md

 ## Development Notes

-ChatGPT was used for structural suggestions, and Claude Sonnet 4 assisted with implementing some pages based on my designs and existing theme.
+ChatGPT was used for occasional development suggestions, and Claude Sonnet 4 assisted with implementing some pages based on my designs and existing theme.

 ## License